jacksonrayhamilton/tabany/README.md

 Players are dropped into a world in which they can interact with other players (in real-time) on an endless, seamless landscape.

 There are various Objectives which players can pursue over the course of the Tabanese Week.
 They can opt to band together in "clans" (of two to sixteen players) to better their chances of survival and success.
-Those who complete the Objectives are hailed as "W.I.N.N.E.R.S." at the Week's end.
+Those who complete the Objectives are hailed as "W.I.N.N.E.R.S." at Week's End.
 After the Week comes to a close, the planet is reset, and all players are on equal-footing once again.
 In this way the gameplay could be considered "session-based," albeit the sessions are rather long-lived.

 The world is "partially-modifiable."
 Some areas are customizable for strategic or aesthetic purposes, and others are not at all (for the sake of mobility).
 Think "secret bases" from Pokémon Diamond and Pearl, but on a grander scale.